unlim-it/docs.bosonprotocol.io/src/docs/reference-application/introduction.md

 ---
 layout: docs
-title: "Boson Protocol: Docs: Reference Application: Introduction"
+title: "Boson Protocol: Docs: Leptonite: Introduction"
 short_title: "Introduction"
-permalink: /reference-application/introduction/
+permalink: /leptonite/introduction/
 ---

 # Introduction to the Leptonite application

-The Leptonite applications shows you how to build a p2p marketplace powered by Boson Protocol.
+The Leptonite applications shows you how to build a peer-to-peer marketplace powered by Boson Protocol.
 Users can connect their wallets and list a set of items as a seller, as well as discover products that can be purchased as a buyer.
-The application also demonstrates how the transaction lifecycle can be tracked and co-ordinated by both parties.
+The application also demonstrates how the transaction lifecycle can be tracked and coordinated by both parties.

 1. **NFTs for Physical** - Sellers can create listings for physical items that can be discovered with pick-up location information added to metadata.